You are here

 A hallmark of the Peace of Mind project is its commitment to co-production and Design-Based Research (DBR).
 The Open University will lead this iterative evaluation process, ensuring that the programme evolves in response to the specific mental health needs of young people.
 Quarterly meetings of a Youth Advisory Assembly will provide an essential platform for young participants to guide and shape the initiative.
 Together, these organisations aim to tackle the shared challenge of intergenerational trauma in a way that fosters understanding, resilience, and empowerment among young people on both sides of the border.

-Two rows of men and women standing in front of PEACEPLUS banners
+A group of men and women standing in two rows in front of PEACEPLUS banners

 Potential outcomes